 Our software or information technology systems, or those of our employees or of third parties upon who we rely to operate our business, may have material vulnerabilities and, despite our efforts to identify and remediate these vulnerabilities, our efforts may not be successful or we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.
 It may be expensive and time-consuming to remediate material vulnerabilities, and our operations, reputation, and financial performance may be adversely impacted if we are not able to successfully and promptly remediate such vulnerabilities.
 Further, like other companies in the restaurant industry, we have in the past experienced, and we expect to continue to experience, cyber-attacks, including phishing attacks, and other attempts to breach or gain unauthorized access to our systems.
 However, despite the precautions we take to mitigate the risks of such events, an attack on our information technology systems, or those of third parties with which we do business, could result in theft or unauthorized disclosure of our proprietary or confidential information or a breach of confidential customer, supplier or employee information.
-Such events could impair our ability to conduct our operations.
+Such events could impair our ability to conduct our operations or cause disruptions to our supply chain, which could have an adverse impact on our financial condition and harm our reputation.
 Additionally, such an event could expose us to regulatory sanctions or penalties, lawsuits or other legal action or cause us to incur legal liabilities and costs, which could be significant, to address and remediate the effects of an attack and related security concerns.
 The insurance coverage we maintain may be inadequate to cover claims or liabilities relating to a cybersecurity attack.